White House Confirms President Trump To Deliver Speech At Annual NRA Meeting On Friday

 Ironically, USA Today reported that the NRA actually banned guns during the event as a safety measure.
 This step drew plenty of criticism from gun control advocates who believe that stricter gun laws should restrict guns in many areas throughout the U.S. including schools, churches, and other public places.

-Of course, the reason for the weapons ban at the NRA event is because the Secret Service is in charge of the security due to the presence of both the president and vice president, which means no weapons of any kind, including guns or gun accessories, are allowed.
+Of course, the reason for the weapons ban at the NRA event is because the Secret Service is in charge of security due to the presence of both the president and vice president, which means no weapons of any kind, including guns or gun accessories, are allowed.
 In this instance, the definition of weapons even includes selfie sticks and laser pointers, which find themselves on the banned items list.

 Meeting any other Russian funded groups while you’re in Dallas? @realDonaldTrump https://t.co/YARkAectf2